Healthy Habits Fact Sheet

 GCPS Medical Forms

 Some health conditions may require that additional documentation be kept on file at your local school.
-Gwinnett County Public Schools has these medical forms available on their website, and they are available by request from the school clinic.
+Gwinnett County Public Schools has the medical forms listed on their website, and they are available by request from the school clinic.